 Incentive Tier Requirements Customer Incentive Contractor Incentive Tier 1 Energy audit only No incentives No incentives Tier 2 Estimated total energy savings from all work must total at least 5% but less than 20%.
 Must install air sealing.
 Must install insulation in at least one open, accessible area of the outside thermal boundary of the home.
 May also install water heater measures from the Eligible Measures List.
 Heating and A/C equipment is not eligible Cash rebate of 50% of the costs of the measures used to calculate TES up to \$2,000.
-O% financing up to \$5,000 where a utility financing offer is unavailable.
+0% financing up to \$5,000 where a utility financing offer is unavailable.
 Upon satisfactory project completion, including meeting program guidelines for quality work and addressing health/safety issues, a \$500 production incentive will be paid to the contractor.
 Tier 3 Estimated total energy savings from all work must total at least 20% but less than 25%.
 Must install air sealing.
 Must install insulation in at least one open, accessible area of the outside thermal boundary of the home.
 May include additional measures from the Eligible Measures List.
 Cash rebate of 50% of the costs of the measures used to calculate TES up to \$3,000.
 Either 0% financing up to \$10,000 or 4.99% financing up to \$15,000, where a utility financing offer is unavailable.
 Upon satisfactory project completion, including meeting program guidelines for quality work and addressing health/safety issues, a \$500 production incentive will be paid to the contractor.
 Level 2.
-Cash rebate of 50% of the costs of the measures used to Upon satisfactory project completion, including meeting program guidelines

-Estimated total energy savings from all work must total at least 25%.
-Must install air sealing.
-Must install insulation in at least one open, accessible area of the thermal boundary of the home. calculate TES up to \$4,000.
-Either 0% financing up to \$10,000 or 4.99% financing up to \$15,000, where a utility financing offer is unavailable. for quality work and addressing health/safety issues, a \$500 production incentive will be paid to the contractor.
-May include additional measures from the Eligible Measures List.
+Cash rebate of 50% of the costs of the measures used to Upon satisfactory project completion, including meeting program guidelines sa' mi M M at ac the ho stimated total energy avings from all work ust total at least 25%.
+It install air sealing.
+It install insulation in least one open, excessible area of the ermal boundary of the ome.
+It install insulation in least one open, excessible area of the ermal boundary of the ome. calculate TES up to \$4,000.
+Either 0% financing up to \$10,000 or 4.99% financing up to \$15,000, where a utility financing offer is unavailable. for quality work and addressing health/safety issues, a \$500 production incentive will be paid to the contractor. easures from the ligible Measures List.